okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 It must have eight ties inside it to keep the duvet in place and a zipper at the bottom hidden behind a flap.
 While using the bed, I don't want to notice a separation between the duvet and its cover.

+The frame must be sturdy and stable.
+No squeaking when getting in and out of bed.

 ### ii) flat, walk-in shower

 I never take baths.